I highly recommend WP Engine. It’s a great web host that’s perfect for WordPress users.

 Not for beginners

 I do not recommend WP Engine if you’re new to web hosting or WordPress.
-If this is the first website that you’re launching from scratch, you should look elsewhere.

 For the price, you can do better with another provider.
 But WP Engine definitely isn’t trying to appeal to everyone with their pricing structure.

 This web host is made for pros and experienced webmasters.
 The developer-friendly tools and benefits are worth it if you know what you’re doing and how to use them.